cryptomator/cryptomator.github.io/content/donate-thanks.en.md

 ---
-title: "Thanks for your Donation"
+title: "Thanks for Your Donation!"
 type: donate-thanks
 url: "/donate/thanks"
 ---

+Your payment was successful and will support continuous development.
+Happy crypting! :tada: